 This study concluded that we need to continue the research into how cannabis can improve the quality of life of HIV patients.

-I have to say that the overall outlook is positive and that cannabis does seem like a useful addition to standard HIV therapy.
+I have to say that the overall outlook is positive and that cannabis does seem like a useful addition to the standard ART.

 Cannabinoids have also been extensively researched for their anti-inflammatory properties.

 One particular publication from 2009 claims that administration of cannabinoids can be a potent treatment against inflammatory disorders.
 According to the study, using exogenous cannabinoids (for example, from marijuana) can constitute a potent treatment modality against inflammatory disorders.

 Just think about this for a second:

 These findings mean that CBD could be a valid treatment option for people suffering from various inflammatory disorders, such as Crohn’s, Familial Mediterranean Fever (FMF), arthritis, lupus, Hashimoto’s disease and many more.

 As the research of cannabis progresses, so will the knowledge of the doctors who treat patients with these types of illnesses.

 According to a study done in 2005 by the University of California, Oleoylethanolamide (OEA) regulates metabolism of fat cells and therefore produces anti-obesity properties.
 (12)

 OEA is a lipid that activates a nuclear receptor called PPAR.

 When you consume cannabis, cannabinoids stimulate your endogenous cannabinoid receptors (CB1 and CB2), which stimulate the production of OEA.
 OEA then activates PPAR to regulate feeding and stimulate fat utilization.

 Without going too much into Walter White mode (because trust me, I’m struggling here a bit as well) all of this happens on a cellular level.

 Unfortunately for us, there are many factors that go into whole body fat loss, so don’t expect to sit around on a couch all day, smoke weed and get shredded.

 So far you’ve got the idea that cannabis stimulates our very own endocannabinoid system, which regulates hundreds of physiological processes.

 Laboratory of Physical Studies from the National Institute of Health published a report which concluded that cannabinoids have powerful hypotensive effects, which they achieve through complex processes involving myocardium and vasculature.
 (13)